Do Inverted Nipples Have Any Health Risks? What You Need To Know

 Can you breastfeed with inverted nipples?

-How do you "fix" inverted nipples?
+How to "fix" inverted nipples.

 Breastfeeding or other stimulation.

-One thing to note is that a 1992 study found that a self-manipulation called the Hoffman Method and using breast shells—plastic discs worn inside your bra to prep nipples for breastfeeding—may actually hinder your abilities.
+One thing to note is that a 1992 study found that a self-manipulation called the Hoffman Method and using breast shells—plastic discs worn inside your bra to prep nipples for breastfeeding—may actually hinder your ability to breastfeed.